 The Town of BWG's by-law outlines where, when, how and

-if you can have a recreational fire in your backyard.
-Homeowners should be aware that starting a backyard fire on their property without first obtaining a permit, or that violates any of the terms of the permit, could result in a fine of $350 (in addition to a victim surcharge fee if there are complainants).
+IF you can have a recreational fire in your backyard.
+Homeowners should be aware that starting a backyard fire on their property without first obtaining a permit, or that violates any of the terms of the permit, could result in a fine.

 Per the Ontario Fire Code, burn permits are NOT require for backyard barbeques or CSA-approved gas appliances.

 Permits ARE required for outdoor wood-burning appliances (e.g. chimineas) and for wood-burning pool heaters.